NoToolsNoCraft/Cypress-React-Login-Button-Component-Test/readme.md

 # Cypress React Login Button component test

-This example provides a React LogoutButton component integrated with Auth0 for user logout functionality.
-A Cypress test ensures the button renders and triggers logout correctly.
-The button redirects users to the application's origin upon logout.
+This example provides a React Login Button component integrated with Auth0 for user login functionality.
+A Cypress test ensures the button renders and triggers login correctly.

 ## React LoginButton Component